iluwatar/java-design-patterns/decorator/README.md

 troll.fleeBattle(); // The troll shrieks in horror and runs away!

-// change the behavior of the simple troll by adding a decorator Troll clubbed = new ClubbedTroll(troll);
+// change the behavior of the simple troll by adding a decorator troll = new ClubbedTroll(troll);
-clubbed.attack(); // The troll tries to grab you!
-The troll swings at you with a club! clubbed.fleeBattle(); // The troll shrieks in horror and runs away!
+troll.attack(); // The troll tries to grab you!
+The troll swings at you with a club! troll.fleeBattle(); // The troll shrieks in horror and runs away!
 ```

 ## Applicability